Return probability and recurrence for the random walk driven by two-dimensional Gaussian free field: Generalized parallel and series laws

 As noted above, our asymptotic statements on the random walk hinge on estimates of effective resistance between various sets in~$\Z^2$.
 These will in turn rely crucially on a certain duality between the effective resistance and the effective conductance which will itself be based on the distributional equality of~$\eta$ with~$-\eta$.
 The exposition of our proofs thus starts with general versions of these duality statements.
-These can be viewed as refinements of \cite[Proposition 9.4]{LP16} and are therefore of general interest as well.
+The results in this section hold for general networks; planarity is not required.
+They can be viewed as refinements of \cite[Proposition 9.4]{LP16} and are therefore of general interest as well.